MoarCatz/chat-client/help/help_en.rst

 **User search**
 ---------------
 To add new friends, you need to press the [font=fonts/NotoSans_RI.ttf]Add[/font] button in the menu and enter a username in a popup.
-Then you can either view a user's profile or send an add request.
+Then you can send that user an add request.

 You can only send messages to a user after he accepts your request.
 You can send one optional message with the request.